pchandra/musical-key-finder/README.md

-This is a repo forked from https://github.com/jackmcarthur/musical-key-finder with a few minor cmd-line tools added
+This is a repo forked from https://github.com/jackmcarthur/musical-key-finder with a few minor cmd-line tools added to play around

-All credit to the author of the above
+All credit to the author(s) of the above repo